chinna-DS/WaveCon_Telecom_Analysis_Power_BI/README.md

 ## Task

-- analyzing the provided dashboard of our telecom client 'WaveCon'
+- Analyze the provided dashboard of our telecom client 'WaveCon'
-- develop a presentation that clearly addresses the following critical questions:
+- Create a presentation that clearly addresses the following critical questions:
 1.

 ## Data Model